SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/08-Homework.md

 Additional bonus points, added separately from the previous ones:

-- For an even number you add 1 point
+- For an even number you should add 1 point

-- For a number ending in 5, you add 2 points
+- For a number ending in 5, you should add 2 points

 # Example